saich9424/SOEN-691-PROJECT/README.md

   - Restaurant ratings are diverse in content-based recommender.
   - Content-based recommended restaurants that have high review count whereas collaborative recommendations tend to have higher ratings and lower review count.
   - Collaborative Filtering algorithm has the limitations of the Cold-start problem where a recommender does not have adequate information about a user or an item to make relevant predictions.
 Data Sparsity Is the problem that occurs as a result of a lack of information.
+  - Content-based system Doesn't take into account what others think of the item, so low quality item recommendations might happen.
+  - Our system can be easily extended to other cities and cuisines.
+Our system has immense potential and is multipurpose as it can  come handy for businesses as well as the average user.
+The field of restaurant recommendations is one of the uncharted territories and our system is a small step in a giant ocean.
+  - If we have enough data, the collaborative filtering technique provides a powerful way to recommend new items to users accurately.
+If you have proper and well-documented data about your items then you can achieve much higher results using this technique.
+  - The collaborative recommender based on reviews was fast and easy to build compared to Content-based systems.
+  - As many recommender systems are based on large datasets.
+The user-item matrix used for collaborative filtering could be extremely large and sparse, which brings about the challenges in the performances of the recommendation.

 ### Limitations
+  - As many recommender systems are based on large datasets.
+The user-item matrix used for collaborative filtering could be extremely large and sparse, which brings about the challenges in the performances of the recommendation.

-* As API gives the large data around 400 GB, it is difficult to extract and process.
+  - As API gives the large data around 400 GB, it is difficult to extract and process.
-* There are limited hardware resources to process and filter large data.
+  - There are limited hardware resources to process and filter large data.

 ### Future Work

-* Going ahead, we can build Hybrid recommender systems.
+  - Going ahead, we can build Hybrid recommender systems.
 The best approach would be to use a combination of different approaches.
 A mix of collaborative and content-based filtering.
 Some of it will depend on the preferences of the users and some on item features.
-* We can implement recommender systems with various algorithms such as SVD++, Bayesian Personalized Ranking (BPR) and deep learning algorithms.
+  - We can implement recommender systems with various algorithms such as SVD++, Bayesian Personalized Ranking (BPR) and deep learning algorithms.
+  - As the numbers of users and items grow, traditional CF algorithms will suffer serious scalability problems.
+For example, with tens of millions of customers and millions of items a CF algorithm will have large complexity

 ## V. References